seomoz/qless-docker/README.md

    to connect to.
 E.g. `www.example.com`
 2. `REDIS_PORT`: The port on the host which is running redis.
 E.g.
    `6379`.
 3. `HTTP_PATH`: The path that the web app will be listening on.
-E.g.
+If not found,  `HTTP_PREFIX` will be used E.g.
    `/qless`
-4. `DB_NUM`: The redis DB number that the app will connect to.
+4. `REDIS_DB`: The redis DB number that the app will connect to.
 Defaults to 0.

 You will then run `bundle exec rackup qless.ru -o0.0.0.0 -p 9001` on the